SpaceVista: All-Scale Visual Spatial Reasoning from mm to km: Related Works

 \citet{qi2025gpt4scene} used the bird-view map to aid overall understanding.
-Then, Spatial-MLLM~\citep{spatialmllm} and VG-LLM~\citep{vgllm} adopted geometry-aware dual encoders to capture geometry cues and inferred occluded structures from monocular inputs.
-Additionally, spatial reasoning on long~\citep{zhang2025thinking}, omni~\citep{dongfang2025multimodal}, ego-centric~\citep{wu2025st} and aerial video \citep{zhang2025thinking} were also explored separately.
-However, the systematic data and model with all-scale video scenes remain unexplored.
+Then, Spatial-MLLM~\citep{spatialmllm}, VG-LLM~\citep{vgllm}, and VLM-3R~\citep{fan2025vlm} adopted geometry-aware dual encoders to capture geometry cues and inferred occluded structures from monocular inputs.
+Additionally, spatial reasoning on long~\citep{zhang2025thinking}, omni~\citep{dongfang2025multimodal}, ego-centric~\citep{wu2025st} and aerial video \citep{zhang2025thinking,sun2026autofly} were also explored separately.
+However, the systematic data and designed model with all-scale video scenes remain unexplored.

 \textbf{All-Scale Exploration.} The challenge of multi-scale in early years lay in information loss within low-resolution image patches~\citep{smallod2,Nikouei2025SmallOD}, which has almost no effect on spatial reasoning.
-In this paper, “all-scale” primarily concerns the real scales of the physical world, including distances, semantics, and object states across different scales.

-~\citet{deng2025vggt} pushed the limits of 3D perception and reconstruction from meters to kilometers; ~\citet{wen2025metric} extended metric depth estimation from close range to infinity; and ~\citet{uco3d} curated uncommon objects, ranging from screws to airplanes, with object-centric annotations.
+In this paper, “all-scale” primarily concerns the real scales of the physical world, including distances, semantics, and object states across different scales. ~\citet{deng2025vggt} pushed the limits of 3D perception and reconstruction from meters to kilometers; ~\citet{wen2025metric} extended metric depth estimation from close range to infinity; and ~\citet{uco3d} curated uncommon objects, ranging from screws to airplanes, with object-centric annotations.
 Together, these developments underscore the need for AI to move beyond simple single-scale memorization toward robust, multiscale, and reasonable visual understanding.